reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/My Substantive Morality.md

 ### Against utilitarianism

 Three components of utilitarianism:
-1. Measure of individual good: for utilitarianism, this is happiness
+1. Measure of value: happiness over suffering.
-2. Measure of collective good: maximizing total individual well-being of all agents equally.
+2. Measure of collective good: maximizing total individual well-being of all agents impartially.
+	- Additive
+	- Impartial
-3. Consequentialism: the right reduces to the good in some way.
+3. Consequentialism: The Right reduced to The Good
+4. Teleological: The Good is reduced to "to be promoted"
+	- Is required in order for consequentialism to make sense,
+	- But can be accepted without accepting consequentialism.

 Problems:
 1. How is happiness defined? (don't have huge opposition)